 My book features the history, architecture and treasures of each cathedral, including six original version of Magna Carta.
 The reader is brought up to date with life and events in the cathedrals today, most recently the re-interment of King Richard III in Leicester cathedral.

-Supported by the Cathedrals Team – Becky Clark, Anne Locke and Rhiannon Wicks – it has been a great privilege for me to visit each of the Church of England’s cathedrals.
+Supported by the Cathedrals Team – Becky Clark, Anne Locke, Rhiannon Wicks and Dr Angus Ledingham (revised edition) – it has been a great privilege for me to visit each of the Church of England’s cathedrals.